roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-05 ****** byianbabyyy© His arm was offered and I took it reluctantly, glaring up at him.
+His arm was offered and I took it reluctantly, glaring up at him.
 My ire was ignored as I was drawn from the dining room and down a hallway.
 His home was fairly straightforward as far as design, so I was pretty sure I'd be able to find my way around.
 We paused in front of a solid wood door, and he shot a wicked grin down at me.
 Before I could respond, the door was open, and I was in awe.

  The room was all lovely dark wood furniture, with red and gold decorations.
 There was a stone fireplace against one wall, logs in it already to prepare for the coolness of nights here.
 The bed was, in one word, opulent.
 Four poster, with dark red sheets that even from a distance I could tell were silk, and would feel sinful against my skin.